BACKGROUND TO THE PROJECT

 Since the 1970s Australia’s brutal history of Indigenous dispossession and survival has increasingly received public attention.
 Conservative estimates indicate 30,000 first peoples died in massacres, battles and executions but there are plenty of accounts that indicate there were over 100,000 deaths (2).
 Community memorials mark massacre sites at Myall Creek, Appin, Bluff Rock and a handful of other sites.
 There were a couple of official enquiries into massacres and other events of frontier violence during the nineteenth and twentieth centuries.
 However, there has never been a national enquiry into the extent and impact of the frontier wars.
 The Aboriginal Memorial made by 43 artists from Central Arnhem Land, the Ramingining artists, was finished in the bicentennial year (1988) and is now housed in the National Gallery of Australia.
 Curated by Djon Mundine, this memorial artwork consists of 200 traditional hollow log coffins each representing a year of European settlement and the first peoples who died defending their land.

 Yet the frontier wars encompass more than the direct violence of armed conflict.
-There is sexual abuse, child removal, incarceration, slavery: all the physical manifestations of controlling the first peoples in order to dispossess including restricting the movement of people under the reserve system.
+There is rape, child removal, incarceration, slavery: all the physical manifestations of controlling the first peoples in order to dispossess including restricting the movement of people under the reserve system.
 And there is structural violence.

 There is a growing consensus to officially recognise the events of the frontier wars and how the actions of the first peoples in defending their lands, and of the colonists in invasion, have shaped what is known as Australia today.
 This effort is thwarted by the silence surrounding the frontier wars that has structured Australian national culture, history and politics for most of the twentieth century (5).
 This lack of representation continues today as evidenced by the gap in the national memorial landscape.